Command Line Parameters

 - Supports special characters

-- Private key password will not be stored in the PUP file
+- Private key password is not stored in the PUP file

 Configuration File

-In addition to command-line parameters, Puppet also supports setting default values through configuration files.
+In addition to command-line parameters, Puppet supports setting defaults through configuration files.

 puppet.ini